MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/admin-overview/what-is-microsoft-365-for-business.md

 **Microsoft 365 for business plans**

-Microsoft 365 for business provides the following subscription plans to select from that best suites you business needs:
+Microsoft 365 for business provides the following plans to select from to help you find the subscription that best suits you business needs.

 |Plan|Description|
 | --- | --- |